cburschka/lyx/development/Win32/packaging/installer/LyXWinInstaller/ReadmePackage.txt

 ---
 General
-To compile the installer scripts you need at least NSIS version 2.22.
+To compile the installer scripts you need at least NSIS version 2.25.
 The installer scripts need the plugins "FindProc" and "InetLoad".
 To use it copy the files "FindProcDLL.dll" and "InetLoad.dll" from the "LyXPackage" folder to NSIS'"Plugins" directory.
-Also copy the file "Galician.nlf" in NSIS' install folder to ~\Contrib\Language files and the file "Galician.nsh" to
-~\Contrib\Modern UI\Language files

 ---
 Internationalization